 About the Author in Residence Program

-The residency is designed to champion the joy of reading, foster an understanding of the craft of writing and connect readers and writers.
-The Author in Residence delivers programs and acts a mentor to writers in the community, reviewing manuscripts and providing constructive criticism and advice during individual consultations.
-S/he offers encouragement and a critical eye to beginning writers seeking to find their own literary voice as well as to established writers who desire a professional appraisal of their work.
+The residency is designed to champion the joy of reading, foster an understanding of the craft of writing, and connect readers and writers.
+The Author in Residence delivers programs and acts a mentor to writers in the community, reviewing manuscripts, and providing constructive criticism and advice during individual consultations.
+The Author in Residence offers encouragement and a critical eye to beginning writers seeking to find their own literary voice, as well as to established writers who desire a professional appraisal of their work.